CMU-CREATE-Lab/video-labeling-tool/README.md

 # video-labeling-tool
 Demo: http://smoke.createlab.org

 A tool for labeling video clips (both front-end and back-end).
 The back-end depends on the [thumbnail server](https://github.com/CMU-CREATE-Lab/timemachine-thumbnail-server) to provide video urls.
 The back-end is based on [flask](http://flask.pocoo.org/).
 A flask tutorial can be found on [this blog](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).

+The system defines the label state by aggregating answers from both citizens and researchers.
+At least two volunteers or one researcher will review each video.
+If the answers from the two volunteers agree, the system marks the video according to the agreement.
+Otherwise, another volunteer or researcher will review the video, and the result is aggregated based on majority voting.

 This tool is tested and worked on:
 - macOS Mojave
   - Chrome 76
   - Safari 12